rkingeski/pca_ica_speech_emotion/README.md

-Certainly!
-Here is an improved version of your README:

 # PCA and ICA Fusion Applied in Speech Emotion Recognition (SER)

 This repository demonstrates the application of Principal Component Analysis (PCA) and Independent Component Analysis (ICA) in Speech Emotion Recognition (SER).